This page will help you understand Massachusetts alcohol laws and avoid expensive fines or even jail. And both time and legal costs.

 I. Minimum Ages

 Young people often want part-time jobs.
 Hospitality has many, often handling alcohol.
 Youths want to know the ages needed for serving alcohol in restaurants.
 For bartending.
-For selling alcohol to drink off-site.
+For selling alcohol to drink elsewhere.

 Massachusetts alcohol laws are specific about this.
-The law permit adults to serve or bartend in venues selling alcohol for on-premises drinking.
+The law permit adults to serve or bartend in venues selling alcohol for on-site drinking.
 They also permit adults to sell alcohol in stores for drinking elsewhere.
-Adults are those age 18 or older.
+Of course, adults are those age 18 or older.

 It is illegal for anyone under age 21 to possess alcohol.
-However there are exceptions.
+But there are exceptions.
 One is possession in the presence of a consenting parent or guardian.
 Another is with their spouse who is 21 or older.
-A third is for adults as part of their employment
+A third is for adults as part of their job.

 It is illegal for those under 21 to buy alcohol.
-It is a criminal act to use a false ID buy it.
+It is a crime to use a false ID buy it.
 It’s also illegal to give alcohol to anyone under 21 who is not a family member.
-So it’s very unwise to do so.

-A conviction for giving alcohol to someone under 21 can prevent a person from entering many careers.
-This includes teaching, law enforcement, social work, law, or other professions.
+Giving alcohol to someone under 21 is called “unlawfully dealing with a minor.”
+That might prevent a person from entering many careers.
+This includes teaching, law enforcement, social work, and others.

 It’s illegal for those under 21 to drive with a blood alcohol concentration (BAC) above 0.02%.
-And it’s illegal for anyone to operate a boat with a BAC over 0.08%.
+It’s also illegal for anyone to operate a boat with a BAC over 0.08%.

 Grocery and convenience stores can sell beer and wine from 8 a.m. to 11 p.m.
 Monday through Saturday.
 Restaurants and bars can serve from 8 a.m. to 2 a.m.
 Monday through Saturday.
 No alcohol sales begin before noon on Sunday.